-This story takes place after Erend finds his sister but before the quest “Looming Shadow” at the end of the game.
+In the game’s timeline, this story would take place after Erend finds his sister but before the quest “Looming Shadow” at the end of the game.

 Rated PG-13.
 Contains innuendo, kissing, alcohol references, and non-graphic violence.